 What did she find?
 At first it wasn’t clear.
 The object produced strong radio pulses at a regular rate, about 30 times a second.
 Bell and her colleagues first called the object LGM-1, since they joked that the regular pulses could be from “Little Green Men,” though they understood that it was an as-yet-unexplained natural phenomenon.

 Today, we know of more than 2,000 pulsars.
-For some, such as the Crab Nebula, we can also see its visible light leftovers as light radiates from the debris of the massive star.
+For some, such as the pulsar at the center of the Crab Nebula, we can also see the glowing debris of the massive star.
 Radio astronomers focus on the ticking pulsar at the heart of the explosion.

 Radio Astronomy and the Building Blocks of Planetary Systems

 One of the most intriguing questions we can ask is about our own place in the universe, the solar system.
 How did it form?
 What conditions had to exist to allow life to form on our planet?
-The Atacama Large Millimeter Array (ALMA) was built to study the cold, dark portions of the universe, like the regions that give birth to infant solar systems.
+The Atacama Large Millimeter/submillimeter Array (ALMA) was built to study the cold, dark portions of the universe, like the regions that give birth to infant solar systems.
 These regions are known as stellar nurseries.
 The Orion Nebula is a well-known stellar nursery that also appears to have infant planetary systems embedded in its clouds of gas and dust.
-ALMA scientists continually point the radio array to the nebula.
+ALMA scientists continue to study this nebula.
 Radio emissions as well as infrared light can travel right through those thick clouds of gas and dust, “lifting the veil” on the processes of star and planet formation.

 What have astronomers found using radio astronomy to study this region?
 The cloud is threaded with filaments of cold gas that could well collapse someday to form stars and their planets.

 Elsewhere in the galaxy, ALMA has detected traces of a molecule called called methyl isocyanate.
-This poisonous material turns out to be a precursor molecule that can combine with other molecules to form pre-biotic organic compounds called peptides and amino acids, which are part of the strands of DNA that exist in our genes.
+This poisonous material turns out to be a precursor molecule that can combine with other molecules to form pre-biotic organic compounds called peptides which are one of the early building blocks of DNA..
 In other words, ALMA is helping astronomers to detect precursors to life and giving clues to how life might have arisen in our own solar system billions of years ago.

 Radio Astronomy Helps Understand the Cause of Gravitational Waves